 I often hear variations on “I’d love to write a story, but I’m just not good enough.”
 My advice is always the same – just write it.
 Who cares if it isn’t that good?
-Either refine it over time, or write something else using the lessons you’ve learnt.
+Either refine it over time, or write something else buy doxycycline for dogs using the lessons you’ve learnt.
 You have nothing to lose.
 JUST WRITE IT.
 Go on!
 What are you waiting for?

 Then of course there’s the worries even after you choose to publish.
 Will it sell?
 Will it only sell a few?
 Will it sell well for a few weeks then die off?
 A recent blog on the Creative Penn addresses the question of measuring success far better than I can.
 It’s aimed at indie authors, but I think the message is just as important for those thinking of self publishing.
 Read the blog here…